Learn about the CAT II Q Foreskin Restoration device installation & sizing.

 CAT II Q Mechanical Instructions

+Parts of this paragraph have been superseded, by the introduction of the "silicone pusher".
 The CAT II Q foreskin restoration aid will be shipped with one tensioner rod in place, held with a rivet and piece of vinyl tape (Fig.s 1 & 2).
 The tape can be removed, and re-used when changing rods.
 If the tape should fail, after time, any water-proof vinyl tape can be used (medical, electrical, Band-Aid) The rivet head will be placed in the countersunk hole in the pusher, so as to be even with the pusher neck surface.
 There is a hole in the end of each furnished rod and the pusher to accept the rivet (Fig. 2).
-Both rods will be drilled for the furnished stainless steel split ring, which can be used for tugging or securing.
+Both rods will be drilled for the furnished steel split ring, which can be used for tugging or securing.
 One end of each rod is burnished slightly.
 This end should be out.
 The diameter of the puller, which the skin must be able to roll over, is 35 mm or 1-3/8".
 You can use a cylinder of a similar size to determine fit.

 To apply the CAT II Q foreskin restoration aid, place the pusher portion on the glans, roll the shaft skin over the puller and secure by capturing with the silicone outer cone.
 Here, it might work best for you, to invert the outer cone beforehand and after the skin is in place on the puller, position the cone on the puller neck and snap it back into the correct position, over the skin.
 At this point, the cone can be lifted slightly to allow evening of the skin, under the outer cone.
 Proper installation will have about 3/8" - 1/2" of skin captured under the outer cone.
 The diagram below, depicts more skin under the outer cone, than is required.